sg893052/sonic-buildimage/L2/PortChannel/static_port_channel.md

 ![Data Center](images/data_center_lag.PNG)

 ## 2.2 Functional Description
 A Port Channel bundles individual ports into a group to provide increased bandwidth, load balancing and redundancy.
 A Port Channel can be either Static or Dynamic.
 A Dynamic Port Channel runs Link Aggregation Signaling protocols like LACP to mark the links active for traffic.
 A Static Port Channel has its member ports always available for traffic.
+Incoming LACPDUs are silently ignored.

 Static Port Channel uses the loadbalance runner which hashes CPU sourced or CPU forwarded traffic among the member ports.
 Traffic forwarded in hardware on the Port Channel uses the silicon specific traffic hashing algorithm.